teacherpeterpan/Logic-LLM/README.md

 Authors: **Liangming Pan, Alon Albalak, Xinyi Wang, William Yang Wang**.

-NLP Group, University of California, Santa Barbara
+[NLP Group](http://nlp.cs.ucsb.edu/), University of California, Santa Barbara

 ## Introduction

 This repository contains the code and data for the paper [LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning]().
+We introduce a novel framework, **LOGIC-LM**, which integrates LLMs with symbolic reasoning to improve logical problem-solving.
+Our method first utilizes LLMs to translate a natural language problem into a symbolic formulation.
+Afterward, a deterministic symbolic solver performs inference on the formulated problem.
+We also introduce a self-refinement stage, which utilizes the symbolic solver’s error messages to revise symbolic formalizations.
+We demonstrate LOGIC-LM’s effectiveness on four logical reasoning datasets: ProofWriter, PrOntoQA, FOLIO, and LogicalDeduction.
+Our results show significant improvement compared to LLMs alone, with an average performance boost of 62.6% over standard prompting and 23.5% over chain-of-thought prompting.

 ![The general framework of Logic-LM](./framework.png)